Microservices architecture style

 Services communicate with each other by using well-defined APIs.
 Internal implementation details of each service are hidden from other services.

-Services don't need to share the same technology stack, libraries, or frameworks.
+Supports polyglot programming.
+For example, services don't need to share the same technology stack, libraries, or frameworks.

 Besides for the services themselves, some other components appear in a typical microservices architecture: